Seattle University 2008-2009 HPVC Entry: Optimus'

 The chassis beam, shown below, like the main anchor was also rebuilt using aluminum to save weight.
 The beam is in the mills vice to drill holes for the rear fork shown above.
 The left of the beam in this photo is where the front of the bike would be once constructed.

 Here is the picture showing that we got 460 lbs on the roll bar.
 Each plate is 20 pounds.
 The roll bar was designed to withstand more than six hundred pounds.
-However, since this was our only roll bar and we did not have material to make a new one we wanted to play it safe and so we did not go to 600 lbs.
+However, since this was our only roll bar and we did not have material to make a second one we wanted to play it safe and so we did not go to 600 lbs.

 During her part of the race it began to rain something serious.
 The picture below shows just how bad it was.

 Probably one of the most exciting moments of the race came less than 100 yards before the finish line on our last lap.
 We were set to be the second to last team to finish the race, Sam was riding, and all of a sudden the bike stopped with less than 100 yards to go.
 The last place team was approaching and we had no chance to fix the bike in time.
 Thinking like a boss, Sam picked up the bike over his shoulder and finished the race Cool Running's style.
-And he finished just in the knick of time, the team behind us finished only seconds later.
+And he finished just in the knick of time, the team in last place finished only seconds later.

 It turns out that what stopped the bike was actually pretty serious.
 Basically the kickstand became loose from its mounting and turned into the spokes of the rear wheel.
 This caused about half of the spokes on one side of the wheel to be ripped in half.
 The picture of the after math is shown below.
 Luckily we were able to find a single rear wheel for sale at a bike shop nearby and we were able to replace it in time for the endurance race the next day.